pdet/ProgressiveIndexing/README.md

 ## Running/Plotting the experiments/results
-To run all the experiments and and automatically plot all the images used in the paper execute the run.py script.
-After it, all picutres will be generated under the generated_plots/ folder.
+To run all the experiments and automatically plot all the images used in the paper execute the run.py script.
+After it, all pictures will be generated under the generated_plots/ folder.
-Note that the first time you run this application it might take a couple hours since it download/generate all data and workloads used, as check all the algorithms for correctness before running and timing them.
+Note that the first time you run this application it might take a couple of hours since it download/generate all data and workloads used, as check all the algorithms for correctness before running and timing them.
 ```bash
 python run.py
 ```